nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## Announcements

+- The deadline for Plenary and poster submissions has been extended!
+More information about abstract submission [here](#plenary-and-poster-presentations).
 - The conference registration is now open!
 More information [here](#registration).
-- Plenary and poster submissions are now open!
-More information about abstract submission [here](#plenary-and-poster-presentations).
 - NVP Master Student Award call is now open!
 More information [here](#nvp-master-student-awards)

 <div class="cogsci-content">